May 21, 2012

 We're still waiting on our latest shipment of metal stock, so the rear transmission rails are still MIA.
 But that isn't stopping us from moving ahead with other tasks, most notably installing the suspension brackets, one of the most critical steps in the entire build.
 By using jigs to locate the brackets front and rear we're minimizing our mistakes, although we're not eliminating them entirely as that would take all the fun out of it.

-The front bracket jig in this photo has since been modified.
-The original jig had the upper and lower brackets 7" apart, because my sketch of the suspension has them 7" apart.
-However in real life, which has 3 dimensions, the actual distance between the brackets is 7-7/8", because the lower brackets are set 3-1/2" farther inboard than the uppers.
-At first I thought this measurement gaffe would mean I'd have to build a whole new jig, but then in a Forrest Gump moment I realized we could just saw the thing in half and glue the two halves to a bigger base, with 7/8" between them.
+The jig in this photo has since been modified.
+The original jig had the upper and lower brackets 7" apart, since our two-dimensional PowerPoint sketch has them 7" apart.
+In real life, however, which has three dimensions, the actual space between the brackets is 7-7/8", because the lower brackets are set 3-1/2" inboard of the uppers.
+At first we thought this measurement gaffe would mean we'd have to build a whole new jig, but then in a Forrest Gump moment we realized we could just saw it in half and glue the two halves to a bigger base, with the extra 7/8" between them.

 The rear bracket jig is much simpler because the brackets are welded to vertical tubes, which means the distance between them in three dimensions is the same as it is in two.
 The brackets aren't centered on the M tubes because the trailing links need to clear the K tubes.
-Some builders install the brackets flush on the inboard side of the M tube, which has the advantage of not jabbing the driver in the side, but I wasn't comfortable with that from a structural point of view so we're offsetting our brackets 7/8" outboard and 1/8" inboard.
+Some builders install the brackets flush on the inboard side of the M tube, which has the advantage of not sticking into the passenger compartment and jabbing the driver in the side, but we weren't comfortable with that from a structural point of view, so we offset our brackets 7/8" outboard and 1/8" inboard.

 We were pretty happy about the welds on the gussets, partly because we didn't blow any major holes in the thin sheet steel, but mostly because you can look behind these welds and see how well the filler wire penetrated into the base metal.
 The beads weren't bad either, and overall we're pretty excited about our welding progress.
 Our next Locost frame is going to be awesome.
-As for this frame, I'm thinking we can do all the remaining welds ourselves, including all of the rear suspension bits.
+As for this frame, we're starting to think we can do all the remaining welds ourselves, and not farm anything out, even the critical rear suspension bits.
 We'll see how the seat belt mounts work out.

-Over the weekend we trial fit a few more donor parts, and it turned out the steering rack I bought off eBay last year was the wrong model.
+Over the weekend we trial fit a few more donor parts, and it turned out the steering rack we bought off eBay last year was the wrong model.
 It's from a later MGB, one of those rubber-bumper cars.
-I should've saved the rack from the donor, but it was kind of rusty.
-I suppose I could make the later rack work, but it has a slower turning ratio than the earlier cars, which was a lame attempt by British Leyland to lighten up the steering without spending money on power assist.
-So I bought another rack off eBay, an early model, at a bargain price of just $52.50.
+We should've saved the rack from the donor, but it was kind of rusty.
+I suppose we could make the later rack work, but it has a slower turning ratio than the earlier cars, which was a lame attempt by British Leyland to lighten up the steering effort without spending money on power assist.
+So we bought another rack off eBay, an early model, at a bargain price of just $52.50.
 Can't wait to see it.